GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/llmd/README.md

   ![dashboard](images/llmd-dashboard.png)

-- You will see the metrics published by `vllm` and `gaie`.
+- You can view the metrics published by `vllm` and `gaie` on the dashboard.
 Note that for `nvidia-l4` GPUs, some of the network metrics like `Throughput TX Bytes per Pod` will missing as they are not supported by `nvidia-l4` machine type.